 Brent is a musicologist studying American composers and arts policy.
 He is an Instructor at Columbia University's Arts Administration graduate program and was a Lecturer in the music department at Dartmouth College in 2014.
-Brent's research on John Cage has appeared in American Music and he has also written liner notes for the Boston Modern Orchestra Project’s recent recording of the music of Reza Vali.
+Brent's research on John Cage has appeared in American Music and he is now finishing a book focused on arts policy during the Kennedy administration.

 Brent received a Ph.D in musicology from Indiana University’s Jacobs School of Music and an A.B. in music from Dartmouth College.